Home> Bar Rules >Florida

 Florida Bar Rules for Attorney Advertising

 Under the Rules Regulating the Florida Bar, any violation of the Rules of Professional Conduct is a cause for discipline.
-The Rules of Professional Conduct set out an extensive maze of restrictions concerning attorney advertising.
-Those restrictions prohibit attorneys from making certain claims in lawyer advertisements.
+The Rules of Professional Conduct set out a maze of restrictions concerning attorney advertising.
+Those restrictions prohibit attorneys from making specific claims in lawyer advertisements.
 The bar rules in Florida for attorney advertising have long been recognized as the most restrictive in the country.

-Any companies chosen by the attorney to implement their marketing strategy, design their website, or add content to their social media platforms, should understand these rules as well.
+Any companies chosen by the attorney to implement their marketing strategy, design their website, or add content to their social media platforms should also understand these rules.

 The Florida Bar requires that the website complies with the substantive lawyer advertising rules in Rules 4-7.12 through 4-7.17 and 4-7.21.
-The attorney is permitted to, but not required to, file a specific aspect of a website for review on a voluntary basis including a specific page, provision, statement, illustration, or photograph.
+The attorney is permitted to, but not required to, file a specific aspect of a website for review on a voluntary basis, including a specific page, provision, statement, illustration, or photograph.
 That information must be filed under Rule 4-7.19(d) with a filing fee of $150.
-The Florida Bar will not, however, accept the filing of an entire website.
+However, the Florida Bar will not accept the filing of an entire website.

-Visit the links below to find out more information on the bar rules for attorney advertising in Florida.
-If you are preparing to launch a new website or start a new internet marketing strategy, the first step is reading all of the bar rules that might apply.
+Visit the links below for more information on Florida's bar rules for attorney advertising.
+If you are preparing to launch a new website or start a new internet marketing strategy, the first step is reading the bar rules that might apply.

-If you are interested in finding an internet marketing and website design company, contact our parent company, Internet Lava, LLC.
+If you want to find an internet marketing and website design company, contact our parent company, Internet Lava, LLC.
 Call for a free consultation to discuss designing a better website and internet marketing strategy.

 Call 800-292-5282.